kisangkay/Milestone2_Group62/Software Design Document.md

 - mid: between 33% and 66% of the highest value,
 - high: greater than 66% of the highest value,

-will then determine whether to classify an input to either being one and only one of the three options.
+will then determine whether to classify <span style="color:red">  a food item's nutrition to either being one and only one of the three options.

-2. Input parameters: The function will take in a specific nutrient_name of type string, and all its numeric values in type float, to determine the highest value, then use it to classify whether the nutritional value of a specific food is either low, mid or high which will be returned in a tuple.
+2. Input parameters: The function will take in a specific nutrient_name of type string, and all its numeric values in type float <span style="color:red">  from the database </span>, to determine the highest value, then use it to classify whether the nutritional value of a specific food is either low, mid or high which will be returned in a tuple.

 3. The function will return a tuple (low, mid, high) which each represents the threshold category a food falls within.